bit-broker/website/content/en/docs/consumer/catalog.md

 {{% /alert %}}

 {{% alert color="primary" %}}
 All API calls in BitBroker require [authorisation](/docs/api-principles/authorisation/).
-The sample calls below contain a placeholder string for where you should insert your [consumer API token](/docs/api-principles/authorisation/#obtaining-a-consumer-key).
+The sample calls below contain a placeholder string where you should insert your [consumer API token](/docs/api-principles/authorisation/#obtaining-a-consumer-key).
 This key should have been provided to you by the coordinator user who administers the BitBroker instance.
+If you already have a token, enter it in the box below to update all the sample calls on this page:<br/><br/>_You Consumer API Token_<br/><input id="access-token" type="text" size="64" placeholder="paste token here">
 {{% /alert %}}

 ## Querying the Catalog